 After migrating them to Impact Radius’ SaaS platform, changing their attribution model from Last Click to Last to Cart, and reducing coupon affiliates’ commission, the AP team was able to save Client X $560,000 in an 11 month period.
 By year’s end, their program was already seeing YoY growth.

 In addition to blowing out cost savings projections, the AP team:

 - Cleaned up the affiliates within their program and replaced underperforming and Last Click-focused affiliates with high performing content affiliates – all with minimal impact to their revenue.

 - Helped all of their marketing channels work cohesively together through Impact Radius’ SaaS platform.

 - Contributed to the growth of their other marketing channels and to the holistic growth of the company.

-- Put Client X on a healthy, incremental growth path for 2017.
+- Put Client X on a healthy, incremental growth path.

 - Strengthened Client X’s confidence in Acceleration Partners and our performance-driven approach.

 “It’s one thing to know you can provide strong solutions to your clients and another to actually do it,” said Scerba.
 “We’re really proud of what we’ve been able to deliver to our client’s affiliate program.
 They are a great company to work with and it’s an honor to be an extension of their marketing team.”